 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Saving for retirement isn’t easy, and some of the unexpected financial emergencies that pop up along the way don’t make things any easier.
-Americans recently identified having too little set aside for emergencies and not enough saved for retirement as their two biggest financial regrets, according to a Bankrate survey from May 2021.
+Americans recently identified having too little set aside for emergencies and not enough saved for retirement as their two biggest financial regrets, according to a July 2023 Bankrate survey.

 The two problems can collide when someone is forced to tap a retirement account like a 401(k) or IRA early in order to cover an unexpected financial need.
 But early withdrawals typically come with big penalties and can have a major impact on future retirement plans.